beauty, communication, health and wellness, That girl in the red coat, Uncategorized, Women, writing

 At the Salon, we help men and women look and feel better.
 We give them a fresh look or help them find themselves once more.
 We help to prepare them for their life events – graduations, weddings, births and sadly, deaths.
 Yes, we are in the Beauty Industry.
 Yes, we work in Salons.
 Yes, we are in the service industry, and yes, we are in the customer service industry – something we must all remember.
 Our customers and clients may forget the color line we use or the hairspray we suggest.
 They will always remember how they were treated, how they were spoken to and listened to, and how they felt.
 You may be an expert colorist, you may offer the greatest cut and style in town – no one will remember that if your manners and demeanor do not match your talent.
 Be kind.
 Be courteous.
 Our clients and customers have given us their time, the least we can do is give them and extra minute or two.

-Beauty, Business, communication, Hair Care, parenting, That girl in the red coat, Uncategorized, writing
+beauty, Business, communication, Hair Care, parenting, That girl in the red coat, Uncategorized, writing

 Tales of Truth Part…oh I give up